mreading/voltdb_exporter/README.md

 ## Configuration

 The exporter is configured with command line arguments.
+Of course, start your VoltDB server before running the exporter (it will complain).

 Flag|ENV variable|Default|Meaning
 ---|---|---|---